 - Women who have a strong family history of breast cancer benefit from routine screening mammogram studies.

-The mammogram at Women’s & Breast Imaging takes between 15 and 30 minutes depending on the number of images and spot magnification films needed for the study.
+Mammograms at Women’s & Breast Imaging takes between 15 to 30 minutes depending on the number of images and/or extra imaging needed for the study.

 3D Mammogram (Breast Tomosynthesis)

-It is a newer technology that helps to eliminate most detection challenges with 2D mammography.
+It is a technology that helps to eliminate most detection challenges within 2D mammography.

-Studies with 3D mammography show cancers and abnormalities are found earlier; significantly improving the detection rate compared with 2D mammography alone.
+3D mammography studies show cancers and abnormalities that was previously challenging to find in 2D images; significantly improving the detection rate compared with 2D mammography alone.

 - Detects 41% more invasive breast cancers.
 Reduces false-positives, decreasing recall rates by 15-40%.